 In general, clipping or trimming your dog’s nails on a monthly basis is sufficient to keep them from getting too long.
 Some dogs’ nails will grow quicker than others and some times of the year, like winter or times of decreased activity, can cause your dog’s nails to wear down slower than normal, which will require more frequent clippings.

 Unless you know what’s normal for your dog or have gotten a tip from a groomer, start by aiming at nail trimming every 3-4 weeks.
 Then, keep an ear out in between trimmings.
 If you hear your dog’s nails clicking as they walk across the floor between monthly trimmings, they are too long and it’s time for a trim.

-Why It’s Important to Trim Your Dog’s Nails
+Why is it Important to Trim Your Dog’s Nails?

 The biggest reason to cut your dog’s nails is to keep them from getting too long.
 Nails that are too long are more prone to cracking, splitting, and breaking.
 They can also make it uncomfortable or difficult for your dog to move around.
 Long nails are also more likely to get snagged or caught on things, which is painful by itself and can lead to more damage or injury.

 If left unchecked, nails, especially dewclaws, will continue to grow and curl back around on themselves.
 This can lead to slow, agonizing pain through paw pad or leg punctures!
 By keeping your dog’s nails trimmed, you help keep your dog safe and comfortable.